raffaem/waybar-mediaplayer/README.md

 1. Optional notification on song change
 1. Click to play/pause, scroll up/down to scroll up/down on the playlist

-# Installation
+# Requirements

-It requires `playerctl` to be installed.
-The default configuration use Nerd Fonts, so the default configuration requires waybar to use a Nerd Font.
+`playerctl` must be installed.

+The default configuration use Nerd Fonts, so it requires waybar to use a Nerd Font.

-To install:
+The default configuration use `feh` to open the album art image.

+# Install

+Run:

 ```
-mkdir -p $HOME/.config/waybar/mediaplayer
-cp ./src/* $HOME/.config/waybar/mediaplayer/
-cd $HOME/.config/waybar/mediaplayer/
+git clone https://github.com/raffaem/waybar-mediaplayer "$HOME/.config/waybar/waybar-mediaplayer"
 ```

-From now on, in this README relative file paths are always relative to `$HOME/.config/waybar/mediaplayer`.

-Open `config_template.json` with a text editor, personalize your configuration, and save it as `config.json`.

-Run `mediaplayer-progressbar-gencss` to generate the necessary CSS files for the progress bar.

-Put the following in `$HOME/.config/waybar/config`, substituting `ncspot` with the name of your player (you can find out the name of your player with `playerctl --list-all`):
+Open `"$HOME/.config/waybar/waybar-mediaplayer/src/config.json` and change `player_name` with the name of the player you want to control.
+To find the name of your player, run `playerctl --list-all` while your player is running.

+Put the following in `$HOME/.config/waybar/config`:

 ```
 "modules-left": ["image", "custom/mediaplayer"],